You can get a free test for COVID-19 (coronavirus) if:

 - loss or change to your sense of smell or taste – this means you've noticed you cannot smell or taste anything, or things smell or taste different to normal

-If you are a close contact of a confirmed case of coronavirus, you will be phoned by the contact tracing team.
+If you are a close contact of a confirmed case of COVID-19, you will be phoned by the contact tracing team.
 They will arrange a test for you.
 You will be tested even if you do not have symptoms.